bit-garden/godottpd/README.md

 > [!IMPORTANT]
-> This needs a new maintainer, as I'm not using it anymore currently and can't continue to support it.
-Please se https://github.com/deep-entertainment/issues/issues/56 for details
+> I am taking over as new maintainer as of 7/7/2025.
+Please see https://github.com/deep-entertainment/issues/issues/56 for details.

 # GodotTPD